Healthy streets schemes

 - Tram improvements - we're working with the council to create more space at key tram stops in Croydon town centre.

-- Godstone Road traffic management - between February and the end of June we're making changes to red route controls, zebra crossings and the road layout along a 3.3km stretch of A22 Godstone Road between Foxley Hill Road to Old Barn Lane.
+- Godstone Road traffic management - we are in the final phase of works making changes to red route controls, zebra crossings and the road layout along a 3.3km stretch of A22 Godstone Road between Foxley Hill Road to Old Barn Lane.
 This work will help improve parking, visibility from side roads and pedestrian safety.

 Bus network changes